Category Archives: Cognitive Distortions

 The Problem of Perfectionism

 An unhealthy byproduct of overcompensation is falling into the trap of perfectionism.
-This is especially prevalent in persons experiencing anxiety and depression.
+This inadequacy is especially prevalent in persons experiencing anxiety and depression.
 Perfectionism causes us to set unreasonable expectations to compensate for our perceived deficiencies.
-Let’s discuss some glaring similarities between social anxiety disorder and perfectionism.

 Seek Progress, Not Perfection